Patella Enthesopathy

 What is patella enthesopathy?

-Patella enthesopathy is irritation where the patellar tendon attaches to the kneecap or shinbone, causing local front-of-knee pain.
+Patella enthesopathy is irritation where the patellar tendon attaches to the kneecap or shinbone.
+It can cause local front-of-knee pain, tenderness on touch, and pain with loading tasks such as stairs, squats, running, or jumping.

 What are the symptoms of patella enthesopathy?

-Symptoms often include pain at the top or bottom of the kneecap, stiffness after rest, tenderness on touch, and pain with stairs, squats, running, or jumping.
+Symptoms often include pain at the top or bottom of the kneecap, stiffness after rest, tenderness when pressing the sore area, and pain with stairs, squats, running, jumping, or heavy leg training.
+Symptoms may flare after sudden training increases.

 How is patella enthesopathy diagnosed?

-Diagnosis usually comes from a clinical assessment, tendon loading tests, strength testing, and movement analysis.
-Imaging may help in persistent or complex cases.
+Diagnosis usually comes from a physiotherapy assessment that checks pain location, tendon loading tolerance, strength, movement control, and training history.
+Imaging may help in persistent or complex cases, but many people can start treatment without a scan.

 How is patella enthesopathy treated?

-Treatment often includes load management, progressive strengthening for the quadriceps and hip, movement retraining, and a graded return to sport.
+Treatment often includes load management, progressive quadriceps and hip strengthening, movement retraining, and a graded return to sport.
+Your plan should match your pain response, training demands, sport goals, and current tendon capacity.

 How long does patella enthesopathy take to heal?

-Mild cases may improve within 6 to 8 weeks, while persistent symptoms can take several months, especially if sport load remains high.
+Mild cases may improve within 6 to 8 weeks.
+Persistent symptoms can take several months, especially if sport load remains high.
+Recovery is usually faster when loading progresses steadily and repeated flare-ups are avoided.

 Do I need surgery for patella enthesopathy?